 - 1. If you are absent, you will be required to make up the time in accordance with the student teaching Attendance Policy found in this manual.
-It is expected that all appointments will be made outside of school time. - 2.
+It is expected that appointments will be made outside of school time. - 2.
 Proofread all lesson plans prior to submission.
 Correct any spelling and/or sentence structure errors. - 3.
-You must call your UD field instructor to inform her of schedule changes when they occur. - 4.
+You must call your UD field instructor regarding schedule changes when they occur. - 4.
 You are expected to be on time to school (check your school's hours).
 Attendance is mandatory.
 Professional behavior is expected at all times. - 5.
 Be sensitive to paper shortages in your buildings.
 You may not copy UD course assignments at your school setting.
 You are responsible for finding other means of copying University of Delaware assignments.
 Suggestions: Morris Library, ERC, Staples - 6.
 It is expected that teacher candidates will first contact their field instructor with any questions, problems or concerns related to student teaching requirements.
-If candidates still have concerns, they should contact Dr. Laurie Palmer, the ETE Program Coordinator (lpalmer@udel.edu).
+If candidates still have concerns, they should contact the appropriate ETE administrator. - 7.
+You must call/notify your UD field instructor in the event of a crisis event (fire, active shooter, etc.) impacting your school as soon as possible.